Blackwall, Tower Hamlets

 Until relatively recently Blackwall had a declining residential population and a high level of social deprivation, but luxury riverside apartments began to be added from the late 1980s.

 The largest of these schemes is New Providence Wharf, which was completed in 2016.
-Its fraternal twin towers – 43-storey Providence and 31-storey Ontario – are shown in the photograph at the top.* As is often the case in Docklands, the developers made no attempt to establish any connection with the neighbouring community or with the locality’s significant heritage; New Providence Wharf’s early promotional literature referred, without apparent irony, to “this brave new world.”
+Its fraternal twin towers – 43-storey Providence and 31-storey Ontario – are shown in the photograph at the top of this article.* As is often the case in Docklands, the developers made no attempt to establish any connection with the neighbouring community or with the locality’s significant heritage; New Providence Wharf’s early promotional literature referred, without apparent irony, to “this brave new world.”